-As with prior schools, one of the main criteria for choosing Corkery, Gunsaulus, and Wadsworth was to identify playgrounds that could facilitate a large amount of Design Retention Capacity in flood prone areas.
-The actual work was started once the schools were closed for the summer.
-Ribbon cuttings for each school were held during October and November 2016, and all work has since been completed.
+As with prior schools, one of the main criteria for choosing Cook, Davis, Fernwood, Field and Morton was to identify playgrounds that could facilitate a large amount of Design Retention Capacity in flood prone areas.
+The actual work will be started once the schools are closed for the summer in 2018.
+Ribbon cuttings for each school will be held during October and November of 2018.